Juyan-iu/Visualization-of-LMs/extract-figure-semantic/README.md

 * **Why:** The underlying purpose or intent of the visualization (e.g., comparison, distribution, correlation).

+* GPT-4o-extracted visualization subjects and purposes for each figure were manually annotated by human evaluators for 100 sampled figures ([grading_sample.xlsx](./grading_sample.xlsx)).

 ## 2. Clustering and Labeling
 Once the semantic phrases are extracted, the following steps are performed: